WHEN IS CHELTENHAM?

 As with all ante-post odds, they are not without risk.
 The odds may be good but there are no guarantees that the actual horses backed will run.
 In fact, trainers will enter the same horse in multiple races until much closer to the event.
 This can make it tricky for punters to know which race to back their favourite in.

 Each of the race pages on this site has the latest odds for all of the 2022 Cheltenham Festival.
 Those odds will continue to go up and down until each race starts.

 CHELTENHAM FESTIVAL TICKETS

-Normally, more than 250,000 racing fans would head to Prestbury Park for the 2021 Cheltenham Festival and each of them would need a ticket.
+Normally, more than 250,000 racing fans would have headed to Prestbury Park for the 2021 Cheltenham Festival and each of them would need a ticket.
 Those tickets start at around £50 for the Tattersalls Enclosure.